 Healthcare Market: Steady Growth and Renewed Momentum

 Rental growth in the healthcare market has been consistent nationwide, though the process of progressing rent reviews and Notional Rent appeals remains slow.
 This is largely due to understaffed Integrated Care Boards (ICBs) and District Valuer’s offices, which assessments, and negotiations.
-Growth continues to be seen on properties of all ages and specifications, with higher levels being consistent with more modern high specification premises, as opposed to smaller converted premises.
-More reviews than ever before are going through Local Dispute Resolution Procedures (LDRP) and beyond this stage to NHS Resolution.
+Growth continues to be seen on properties of all ages and specifications.
+We see higher levels being consistent with more modern high specification premises, as opposed to smaller converted premises.
+More reviews than ever are going through Local Dispute Resolution Procedures (LDRP) and to NHS Resolution.

-The newly released NHS Directions 2024 provide additional Guidance on funding and abatements, timescales for acceptance of rent assessments and procedures relating to rent review processes.
+The new NHS Directions 2024 provide additional Guidance on funding and abatements, timescales for acceptance of rent assessments and procedures relating to rent review processes.
 Interpretations of the requirements of this Guidance vary between ICBs, which we expect to see further clarity on in 2025.

-In terms of value, the primary healthcare market has historically been very stable with high levels of demand outstripping supply due to NHS backed income and low risk of Tenant default.
-The market peaked close to the end of 2021, with yields reaching an all-time low, combined with rental growth maximising investment value.
+Value wise, the primary healthcare market has historically been very stable with high levels of demand outstripping supply due to NHS backed income and low risk of Tenant default.
+The market peaked towards the end of 2021, with yields reaching an all-time low, combined with rental growth maximising investment value.
 From then until late 2024, investor demand dropped off with economic instability with almost no deals completed.
-Transactions are now completing over the last 6 months or so and we are seeing renewed activity and interest in the market, albeit at adjusted levels of value, and 2025 is expected to start to see increased sales activity.
+Transactions are now completing over the last 6 months or so.
+We are seeing renewed activity in the market, albeit at adjusted levels of value.
+2025 is expected to start to see increased sales activity.

 Paula Mace, Head of Healthcare